Premlata Singh

-Premlata Singh (born 15 January 1950) became a member of the 13th Haryana Legislative Assembly in 2014 from the BJP representing the Uchana Kalan Vidhan sabha Constituency in Haryana.
+Premlata Singh (born 15 January 1950) is an Indian politician from Haryana.
+She was a member of the 13th Haryana Legislative Assembly from Bharatiya Janata Party representing the Uchana Kalan.

+Personal life

 Premlata married Birender Singh on 9 June 1970.
 Birender Singh served as the Union Minister of Steel and Minister for Rural Development in the Narendra Modi led NDA Government from July 2016 to April 2019.

 Her son Brijendra Singh was previously a bureaucrat who served as an IAS officer of 1998 Batch and was posted in Haryana for 21 years.
 He was elected as Member of Parliament from Hisar in 2019 Indian general election.